Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

     + Added ``dialog-info-labels`` option (an array/list of strings) that allows to display informative labels on the edit/add dialog.
 This allows to keep the window clean and at the same time keep basic information at hand.
     + Changed ``keybinding`` cell renderer.
 The cell will display the exact same name displayed in the ``keybinding`` widget instead of the internal value.
 For example, a ``keybinding`` with its shortcut set to **Control+d** (the actual internal value is **<Primary>d**), it will display **Control+D** in the ``keybinding`` widget label **AND** in the ``keybinding`` cell renderer.
     + Implemented ``apply-and-quit`` boolean option.
 It allows to exit the settings window when the apply button on a ``list`` widget is clicked.
+    + Added ``app`` cell rendered.
+It allows to use a ``appchooser`` widget to choose an application from the applications installed in a system.
+The value stored is the application ID and the value showed in the list is the application name.

 - **keybinding**: Added ``num-bind`` integer option that exposes for configuration the number of keybindings to create for each ``keybinding`` widget.
 - **keybinding-with-options**.
 A new widget that allows to attach a keybinding to a combo box.
 The objective is to be able to easily tie a keybinding to a predefined action.
 This widget is also exposed to be used with the ``list`` widget.